abuschle/Fibonacci-Heap/README.md

 # Fibonacci-Heap
 Fibonacci Heap created as a school project.
-Can be set up as a max heap or min heap
+C++11.
+Can be set up as a max heap or min heap during construction.
+Functions are therefore named off of the "extreme"; fgetExtreme(), deleteExtreme(), etc. Methods are described in the respective header files.
+There are two classes; fibHeap has everything for full, user-end functionality. fibNode is used by fibHeap, but can be used by the user for greater functionality.